Reflector sight: Reticle types

 Many reticle illumination and pattern options are available.
 Common light sources used in firearm reflector sights include battery powered lights, fiber optic light collectors, and even tritium capsules.
 Some sights are specifically designed to be visible when viewed through night vision devices.
 The color of a sight reticle is often red or amber for visibility against most backgrounds.
 Some sights use a chevron or triangular pattern instead, to aid precision aiming and range estimation, and still others provide selectable patterns.

 Sights that use dot reticles are almost invariably measured in minutes of arc, sometimes called "minutes of angle" or "moa".
 Moa is a convenient measure for shooters using Imperial or US customary units, since 1 moa subtends approximately 1 in at a distance of 100 yd, which makes moa a convenient unit to use in ballistics calculations.
 A 5 moa (1.5 milliradian) dot is small enough not to obscure most targets, and large enough to quickly acquire a proper "sight picture".
 For many types of action shooting, a larger dot has traditionally been preferred; 7, 10, 15 or even 20 moa (2, 3, 4.5 or 6 mil) have been used; often these will be combined with horizontal and/or vertical lines to provide a level reference.

 Most sights have either active or passive adjustments for the reticle brightness, which help the shooter adapt to different lighting conditions.
 A very dim reticle will help prevent loss of night vision in low-light conditions, while a brighter reticle will display more clearly in full sunlight.

-Configurations

 Modern optical reflector sights designed for firearms and other uses fall into two housing-configurations: "tubed" and "open".